keybase/book-content/00-getting_started/02-security.md

 ## Security on Keybase
 Public-key cryptography protects your files, messages, *and* your account itself on Keybase.
 Protecting your account is important because it’s basically your online identity.
 It confirms that you are actually *you*—not someone who hacked or otherwise accessed your account.

+Tip: To increase the security of your Keybase account, add multiple devices and paper keys.

+Tip: To ensure to others that you are you on Keybase, add as many proofs as you can.

 ## Keybase uses public-key cryptography
 Before we get into the details of how this works, let’s define some terms that will be useful to understand. **Encryption** is the process of scrambling data or info so that it can’t be read. **Decryption** reverses that so data can be read again.
 A **key** is the process—basically a ton of math that we won’t get into—that does the encrypting or decrypting.